tonysamperi/ngx-tour-wizard/README.md

 So it's impossible to let them style your markup, **unless** you include an external CSS.

-For this purpose you can import prebuild themes for NgxTourWizard...
+For this purpose you can import prebuild themes for ngx-tour-wizard...

 ...in SASS style, where you can edit variables (it's very straight forward so read the source)